Zion Narrows Top Down Backpacking Guide

 Permits

-Whether you plan to day hike or backpack, you need a wilderness permit for any travel above Big Spring, which is just under half way up the main gorge of The Narrows.
+Whether you plan to day hike or overnight, you need a wilderness permit for any travel above Big Spring, which is just under halfway up the main gorge of The Narrows.
+There are three ways to get a permit: advance reservations, daily lottery (for day trips only), or walk-up permit.

-Zion National Park releases half of all available Narrows permits for advance reservations via a calendar reservation system.
-Reservations are available online, for a $5 fee, up to three months in advance of your trip date and become available the fifth day of every month at 10am Mountain Time.
-So for a trip in June, you can look for permits starting April 5, in July on May 5, and so one.
-For a more last-minute option, you can try to make a reservation (until 5pm MT) on the day before your trip, if a permit is still available for your desire entry day.
+Reservations are available online up to three months before your trip date and become available the fifth day of every month at 10 am Mountain Time.
+So, for a trip in June, you can look for permits starting April 5, in July on May 5, and so on.
+For a more last-minute option, you can try to make a reservation (until 5 pm MT) on the day before your trip if a permit is still available for your desired entry day.

-When day trips are fully booked up through the aforementioned Calendar Reservations system, the Last Minute Drawing becomes an option.
-To get one, submit an online application to obtain any remaining reservations for permits.
-Requests can be submitted as early as one week prior to a trip date until two days before at noon MT.
-The drawing is held at 1pm MT, two days before a trip date.
-Any spaces not taken through the drawing will be available as Walk-in Permits the day before a trip date.
-The Last Minute Drawing is limited to one request per person.
+If advance reservations for day trips are fully booked up through recreation.gov, the Daily Lottery becomes an option.
+16 permits a day are available for the daily lottery.
+To get this permit (called the Zion National Park Canyoneering Daily Lottery), submit an online application at recreation.gov to obtain any remaining reservations for permits two days before your preferred date.
+The lottery opens at 12 am (midnight) MT and closes at 3 pm MT, with notifications sent out at 4 pm.
+It doesn’t matter what time you apply, everyone has equal chances.
+Any spaces not taken through the daily lottery will be available as Walk-in Permits the day before a trip date.
+The lottery is limited to one request per person.

-If spaces still remain after the Last Minute Drawing, Walk-in Permits become available one day in advance of your desired trip.
-Most backpacking sites are also available as walk-in permits and are obtained at park visitor centers the day before your trip.
+If spaces remain after the Daily Lottery, Walk-in Permits become available one day before your desired trip.
+Half of the backpacking sites are also available as walk-up permits, which are obtained at park visitor centers the day before your trip.

 Permit Costs